Books About Teens Who Made a Difference | Inspiring Reads for International Youth Day

 Can young people make a difference today?

-Anne Frank, Louis Braille, and Malala Yousef are just a few.
+And these are just a few.
+Around the world, teens have marched for climate justice, spoken out against gun violence, invented life-saving technology, and organized community relief efforts.
 There are many lists of young people who changed the world on the internet, like this one.

 Some reading